Digital-Working-Group/speaker-diarization/README.md

 docker run -v $(pwd):/scripts -it --rm --gpus all --name pyannote-diarize-ctr pyannote-diarize bash
 ```

-This script uses the [VoxConverse v0.3 dataset](https://github.com/joonson/voxconverse), which contains a collection of multi-speaker audio .wav files and labeled RRTM files for comparision.
+This script uses the [VoxConverse v0.3 dataset](https://github.com/joonson/voxconverse), which contains a collection of multi-speaker audio .wav files and labeled RTTM files for comparision.
 To evaluate the diarization performance, run the commands below in the root of the repo (python3 may be needed instead of python, depending on the environment):

 ```sh
 cd scripts/speaker_diarization